-Children “feed” the log with sweets, candies, nuts and other type of food.
-The feeding starts on the 8th of December (which is the Feast of Immaculate Conception) and ends on the Christmas Eve (the 24th of December).
-To feed Caga Tio, children will place the food in the front of the log at night and in the morning, the food will have mysteriously disappeared and the log will grow over the following days.
-But of course, in reality, parents hide that food and replace the “poop log” with bigger versions.
+The feeding starts on the 8th of December (which is the Feast of Immaculate Conception) and ends on Christmas Eve (the 24th of December).
+To feed Caga Tio, children will place the food in the front of the log at night, and in the morning, the food will have mysteriously disappeared.

-Children will also cover the log with a blanket to keep it warm.
-In theory, the better the children treat the log, the better they will be rewarded.
+Children would also cover the log with a blanket to keep it warm.
+The better the children treat the log, the better they will be rewarded.

 CAGA TIO SONGS

 No caguis arengades,